Denoising Diffusion Models for Anomaly Localization in Medical Images: Evaluation Metrics for Anomaly Detection and Localization in Medical Images

-Evaluating the performance of diffusion-based models in medical anomaly detection and localization involves various metrics depending on the available ground truth annotations. \\
+Evaluating the performance of diffusion-based models in medical anomaly detection and localization involves various metrics depending on the available ground truth annotations.

-\textbf{Image-level Anomaly Detection}.
-For image or volume level, several metrics evaluate a model's ability to classify anomaly presence or absence.
+\paragraph{Image-level Anomaly Detection} For image or volume level, several metrics evaluate a model's ability to classify anomaly presence or absence.
 The Area Under the Receiver Operating Characteristic Curve (AUROC) is popular due to its threshold-independence and single-value performance summary.
 However, AUROC may mislead in imbalanced datasets dominated by the majority class.
 The Area Under the Precision-Recall Curve (AUPRC) and Average Precision (AP) focus on precision-recall trade-offs and offer nuanced evaluations, particularly in imbalanced datasets where anomalies are scarce.
 The F1 Score, which combines precision and recall into a single metric by calculating their harmonic mean, is useful for balancing false positives and false negatives.
 However, it requires a specific threshold to be set, which can vary depending on the application, making it sensitive to the balance between precision and recall.
 These metrics do not provide spatial information about the detected anomalies but merely indicate whether an anomaly is present, which is a significant limitation when spatial accuracy is critical for clinical applications. \\

-\textbf{Pixel/voxel-wise Localization} is measured with metrics such as pixel-wise AUROC, AUPRC, and the Dice Similarity Coefficient (DSC).
+\paragraph{Pixel/voxel-wise Localization} is measured with metrics such as pixel-wise AUROC, AUPRC, and the Dice Similarity Coefficient (DSC).
 The DSC measures the overlap between the predicted and ground truth segmentations, providing a single value that balances false positives and false negatives.
 However, it requires setting a thresholded anomaly map to determine whether a pixel is classified as anomalous, which can significantly impact results.
 Selecting an appropriate threshold is challenging and can vary between datasets and applications.

-Moreover, these metrics might not be well-calibrated for detecting small anomalies, preferring over-segmentation, where the model identifies larger regions as anomalous than they truly are \cite{maier2024metrics}.
+Moreover, these metrics might not be well-calibrated for detecting small anomalies, preferring over-segmentation, where the model identifies larger regions as anomalous than they truly are \citep{maier2024metrics}.
 Also, they might fail to capture clinically relevant information, such as total lesion load, lesion count, or detection rate.\\